AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-api.md

 ## Next steps

 By following this tutorial, you have successfully created a one-to-one relationship between two schemas.
-For more information on working with descriptors using the Schema Registry API, see the [Schema Registry developer guide](../api/descriptors.md).
+For more information on working with descriptors using the [!DNL Schema Registry] API, see the [Schema Registry developer guide](../api/descriptors.md).
 For steps on how to define schema relationships in the UI, see the tutorial on [defining schema relationships using the Schema Editor](relationship-ui.md).